signalfx/signalfx-agent/docs/monitors/elasticsearch-query.md

     }
 ```

-The `elasticsearchRequest` take in a request in the format specified
+The `elasticsearchRequest` takes in a `string` request in the format specified
 [here] (https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html).

 The above query is performed against an index that has documents that take the following form